thelondonsmiths/Solex_ser_recon_EN/README.md

 If the "Crop width square" box is checked, the width is cropped to be the same as the height, with the Sun centred.
 This feature is particularly helpful for stacking images (which typically require them all to be the same dimensions) and creating animations and mosaics.
-The crop feature is really only useful for full disk images.
+The crop square feature is only useful for full disk images.
 If the width is smaller than the height, the Sun is centred and some dark space is added on each side to make the image square.

 If the "Fixed image width" box is specified, the width of the image is cropped to that number of pixels.